A Look At The Current Real Estate Market (Winter 2025)

 Inflation is a measure of how prices change over time for goods and services people purchase.
 A certain level of inflation is expected and even healthy in a given year.
 (The Federal Reserve aims for 2% per year.)

-The Consumer Price Index (CPI) is used to evaluate inflation and takes into account the prices of typical goods and services like gas and groceries.
-After cooling for much of 2023, the CPI rose 0.3% in December, resulting in an annual gain of 3.4%.
+The Consumer Price Index (CPI) evaluates inflation by considering the prices of typical goods and services like gas and groceries.
+By the end of 2024, the CPI rose 0.4% in December, resulting in an annual gain of 2.9%.

-During the pandemic, Americans managed to save approximately $2.1 trillion as household spending decreased and the government provided stimulus checks and tax breaks.
+At the height of the pandemic in 2020, Americans saved approximately $2.1 trillion as household spending decreased and the government provided stimulus checks and tax breaks.
 These savings helped fuel the pandemic housing boom, contributing to down payments and closing costs.

-The personal savings rate, or the percentage of disposable income that people save rather than spend, hit 4.1% in November 2023, according to the St. Louis Fed.
-This is significantly lower than the average rate of 8.9% seen over the past several decades.
+However, since then, the personal savings rate, income that people save rather than spend, has dropped to 4.4%, a very slight increase from December of 2023, hitting 4.1%.
+This is still significantly lower than the average rate of 8.9% seen over the past several decades.

 What should you do?